 Time and a half pay is 50 percent more than an employee’s regular pay rate.
 This means for every hour of overtime an employee works, you must give them their regular pay plus half of that.

-If an employee works overtime they are entitled to overtime “time and a half” pay.
-To calculate an employee’s overtime pay rate, multiply their regular rate by 1.5.
+To calculate an employee’s overtime pay for time and a half, multiply their regular rate by 1.5.

 What about vacation pay during a holiday?

-Under the FLSA, you are not obligated to pay your employee for time not worked–this includes vacation days in addition to holidays.
+Under the Fair Labor Standards Act (FLSA), you are not obligated to pay employees for time not worked–This includes vacation days in addition to holidays.
 Therefore, if your employee takes a vacation day on Christmas or New Year’s Day, there is no law requiring you to pay them for the time off.

 If your employee is entitled to vacation pay, it will be based on an agreement between you and the employee.
-Often times prior to hiring, an employee will negotiate for a certain number of paid vacation days.
-Or, you may have a company policy of paying for some vacation days.
-Under these circumstances, you will be required to pay your employee for Christmas or New Year’s Day off, for example.
-The best place to clarify your company’s vacation and holiday policy is to include it in your Employee Handbook.
+Sometimes, prior to hiring, an employee will negotiate for a certain number of paid vacation days.
+While individual agreements should be recorded in an employment contract, the best place to document your company’s rules is your employee handbook or in a separate vacation policy.